ozra/onyx-lang/README.md

 standard-lib / modules.

-Inspiration is taken from languages as diverse as Crystal (obviously), Haskell, Rust, LiveScript, Go, Lisp, Python, C++, etc. - only "the best parts", integrated, not hodge-podgy!
+Inspiration is taken from languages as diverse as Crystal (obviously), Haskell, Rust, Nim, LiveScript, Go, Lisp, Python, C++, etc. - only "the best parts", integrated, not hodge-podgy!

 Why?